topolvm/topolvm/docs/design.md

 a custom Kubernetes controller to implement dynamic volume provisioning and resource cleanups.

-`topolvm-scheduler` is a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) to extend the standard Kubernetes scheduler for TopoLVM.
+`topolvm-scheduler` is a [scheduler plugin](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/) to extend the standard Kubernetes scheduler for TopoLVM.

-### How the scheduler extension works
+### How the scheduler plugin works

 To extend the standard scheduler, TopoLVM components work together as follows: